GeekTrainer/learn-django/Module4/Module4_Unit5.md

 {% endblock %}
 ```

-With the addition of this line we have created a URL that shows the shelter name but is requesting the database information by the shelter **id**.
+With the addition of this line we have created a URL that shows the shelter name but is requesting the database information by the shelter `id`.
 By making this change it will allow the detail view to be called when a user clicks on the shelter name.

 Now that we have created the **DetailView** let's see how it has changed the app.
-Again If your app is not running then start it by typing `python manage.py runserver` in the command line and typing the web link in your preferred browser.
+Again If your app is not running start it by typing `python manage.py runserver` in the command line and typing the web link in your preferred browser.
 Click on the **Shelters** link to see the list of shelters that are currently in the database.
 When looking at the list you should see the shelter name that is now clickable.

 ![Added Shelters Link](../Module4/Module4_Images/Module4_AddedURLDetailViews.PNG)